-• Separation of uses - When uses are isolated, or when located near each other, but not well-connected, travel to and from them becomes more difficult, which encourages vehicular travel and makes bike and pedestrian travel less convenient or feasible.
-When these isolated or separated uses are located on or near major highways, the local vehicular trips to or between the developments are often made via the major facility, compromising mobility on them.
+- Separation of uses When uses are isolated, or when located near each other, but not well-connected, travel to and from them becomes more difficult, which encourages vehicular travel and makes bike and pedestrian travel less convenient or feasible.
+When these isolated or separated uses are located on or near US 64 or NC 49, the local vehicular trips to or between the developments are often made via the highways, compromising mobility on them. - Multiple access points (driveways) along the highway Having multiple driveways on US 64 or NC 49 results in multiple turning movements, which slows traffic and contributes to congestion on the highway.

-- Multiple access points (driveways) along highways Having multiple driveways results in multiple turning movements, which slows traffic and contributes to congestion on the highway. - Single points of ingress and egress serving large developments When most or all of the traffic generated by one development is directed to a single entrance, the traffic entering and exiting the development utilizes only one road instead of being evenly distributed throughout the street network.
-If the ingress/egress point is located on a major highway, the development may compromise mobility along the facility. - Lack of connectivity between adjacent developments Without connections between developments, traffic traveling from one to another is unnecessarily forced out onto adjoining roads, increasing traffic on those roads. - Lack of attention to parallel roads Parallel roads are not constructed or improved to be attractive local routes when a new facility is constructed.
-Providing alternative connections is critical for a major highway to maintain mobility.
+- Single points of ingress and egress serving large developments When most or all of the traffic generated by one development is directed to a single entrance, the traffic entering and exiting the development utilizes only one road instead of being evenly distributed throughout the street network.
+If the ingress/egress point is located on US 64 or NC 49, the development compromises mobility on the highway. - Lack of connectivity between adjacent developments Without connections between developments, traffic traveling from one to another is unnecessarily forced out onto adjoining roads, increasing traffic on those roads. - Lack of attention to parallel roads Parallel roads are not constructed or improved to be attractive local routes when the new facility (Strategic Highway Corridor) is constructed.
+Providing alternative east-west connections is critical for the corridor to maintain mobility.
 Unless local, parallel streets are created-or re-created-in a manner that attracts private investment and encourages orientation of development and access toward the local street, the highway will be perceived as the "front door" and the more appealing route for local trips, thus impacting mobility on the highway. - Greenfield development Development will follow the construction of infrastructure.
 When infrastructure is improved further and further from an urban core, development is attracted to these previously undeveloped "greenfield" locations.
-This phenomenon often contributes to the problem of suburban, low-density sprawl, which attracts local trips on highways as people travel longer distances to and from the development.
-Highway-oriented developments, especially around interchanges, possess additional problems since they attract a lot of local trips. - Lack of strategic growth management Unless growth is managed in a manner that directs it to key locations in an urbanizing area, development will continue to "strip out" highways.
+This phenomenon often contributes to the problem of suburban, low-density sprawl, which attracts local trips on the highway as people travel longer distances to and from the development.
+Highway-oriented developments, especially around interchanges, possess additional problems since they attract a lot of local trips, often on the highway. - Lack of strategic growth management Unless growth is managed in a manner that directs it to key locations in an urbanizing area, development will continue to "strip out" highway corridors.
 This uncontrolled development pattern increases the occurrence of a number of the issues mentioned above, especially multiple access points, greenfield development, and interchange growth.

-In combination, many of the issues listed above contribute to the larger issue of local trips shifting to major highways that are intended to move regional traffic.
+In combination, many of the issues listed above contribute to the larger issue of local trips shifting to the highway that is intended to move regional traffic.
 This increase in local trips impedes mobility.